knative/docs/contributing/README.md

 submission.
 They'll work with you to ensure your submission meets the [style guide](./DOCS-CONTRIBUTING.md), but it helps if you follow it as you write your tutorial.
+They'll work with you to ensure that your submission is clear, correct, and follows the style guide...
 ## Meetings and work groups

 Knative has public and recorded bi-weekly community meetings.